foliovision/fv-wordpress-flowplayer/readme.txt

 = 6.0.5.9 - 2016/11/?? =

+* Amazon S3 - support for the new region Seoul, thanks to mods2003
 * Lightbox - added support for WP [gallery] galleries - these will automatically link the items to media files rather than attachment pages when "Use video lightbox for images as well" option is enabled.
 * MPEG-DASH support
 * Shortcode editor - fix for Foliopress WYSIWYG